Comparison of Anomaly Detectors: Context Matters

 \section{Conclusion}

-The presented extensive comparison of anomaly detection methods based on deep generative methods, namely variants of variational autoencoders and generative adversarial networks with methods based on alternative paradigms (Support vector machines, random forests, histogram and distance-based methods) brought a surprising result.
-On the tabular datasets, the one-class support vector machines, one of the oldest compared methods, dominated all the other methods by a large margin.
-A careful search for the culprit has revealed that unlike comparisons in the prior art, we have tried other kernels than RBF.
-On image datasets, the overall best model was a combination of the variational autoencoder with one-class SVM, although feature-matching GAN was very good as well.
+The presented extensive comparison of anomaly detection methods based on deep generative methods, namely variants of flows, variational autoencoders and generative adversarial networks with methods based on alternative paradigms (Support vector machines, random forests, histogram and distance-based methods) revealed that the performance of anomaly detection methods strongly depends on experimental conditions.
+We have identified the main sources of variation to be the choice of data and hyperparameter tuning.
+We presented detailed results under a combination of experimental conditions, called contexts, specifically the data context, hyperparameter context and economic context.

-Unlike majority of the prior art, we have also reverted the usual protocol of learning on a single class and deeming the rest anomalous to learning on nine classes and using the remaining one as anomalous.
-This change has revealed that although it was generally believed that deep generative anomaly detectors model semantic information, they do not.
-We have shown that they are fooled by a typical background and in some cases perform similarly to a detector counting the number of pixels of a particular color.
-This raises the question of whether the prevalent approach of not using any labeled examples of anomalies makes sense in these challenging domains.
-How can the algorithm learn that we are interested in images containing foreign objects and not in blurred images?
+In the dataset context, a clear distinction in performance was found between tabular data, image data containing statistical and semantic anomalies.
+The main distinction in hyperparameter selection was how many anomalies were present in the validation set.
+Different order of performance of the tested method was observed for a different combination of dataset type and hyperparameter selection context, explaining various outcomes of comparison in the prior art.
+We strongly recommend to authors to provide details on the context of their experimental studies in the future.

-The comparison is not aimed only at researchers, but also at practitioners desiring accurate methods with low computational complexity.
-Therefore, we visualize these trade-offs, such that they can choose models on the Pareto frontier, which a rational practitioner should do.
+There are many aspects that have not been covered and remain a topic of future works, such as designing ensembles of methods of various types, or identification of the relevant kind of anomalies in the semantic datasets.